 When you or someone close to you experiences head trauma, you’ll need an expert doctor to evaluate symptoms and treat the injury.
 Our emergency services’ experts are skilled at recognizing and healing a mild or serious head injury in Southern California.
-From a child bumping his head to falls at work, the emergency departments in Long Beach, Northridge, Downtown LA, Glendale, and the Inland Empire cities San Beranrdino, Fontana, and Highland are equipped to care for all types of head injuries.
+From a child bumping his head to falls at work, the emergency departments in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and the Inland Empire cities San Beranrdino, Fontana, and Highland are equipped to care for all types of head injuries.

 External injuries that affect the scalp and internal head injuries both require immediate attention.
 Before visiting our emergency departments, use InQuicker to select your estimated arrival time.